 Paying Your Mortgage On Time

-One of the biggest factors that affects your credit score is your payment history.
-So if you have a mortgage and regularly pay it each month, that can make a positive contribution to your credit score.
+One important factor that affects your credit score is your payment history.
+So if you have a mortgage and pay it on time each month, that can make a positive contribution to your credit score.
 This is one reason it’s important to make sure that you don’t take out a mortgage that you’ll have trouble paying each month.

 Late Or Missed Mortgage Payments